leomakino/learn-data-engineer-topics/gcp/cloud-engineer-path/preparing-for-my-associate-cloud-engineer-journey.md

 - **Standard storage** is best for data that is frequently accessed ("hot" data) and/or stored for only brief periods of time.
 In addition, co-locating your resources by selecting the regional option maximizes the performance for data-intensive computations and can reduce network charges.
     - Use when: "hot" data

+OLTP and OLAP:
+Two common workloads required in a modern business environment are transactional workloads and analytical workloads.

+Transactional workloads are optimized for more writes and updates than reads.
+Transactional means either all parts of an update happen or none of them do.
+For example, think of the importance of making sure deposits and withdrawals are recorded in a financial system.
+Both of these are part of one transaction.
+Relational database services used to support transactional systems in Google Cloud include Cloud SQL and Spanner.

+The other type of workload is analytical.
+It is based on querying historical data that doesn’t change often, and is optimized for writes.
+BigQuery is a good option for this kind of workload.

+### Planning and configuring network resources

+Meu ponto fraco

+Together with compute and storage decisions, an associate cloud architect should be able to plan and configure network resources in Google Cloud - including load balancing, resource locations, and Cloud DNS.
+Tasks include:
+- Differentiating load balancing options.
+E.g: load balancing options to the appropriate TCP layer
+- Identifying resource locations in a network for availability.
+E.g.: List regional load balancing options and when to use each one: regional, regional internal (for use inside a VPC).
+- Configuring Cloud DNS

 ### Documentation to review:
 Planning and estimating Google Cloud princing using the Pricing Calculator
 - [Choosing the Right Compute option in GCP](!https://cloud.google.com/blog/products/compute/choosing-the-right-compute-option-in-gcp-a-decision-tree)